fares-soliman/TranSnooze/README.md

 ## About
 An app I created that uses Google's Geofencing and Places APIs to wake you up when you reach your transit stop.

 ***Never pass your stop because of your poor sleeping habits ever again!***

+(Will upload to the Play Store after further debugging)